 How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Figuring out the Landed Cost, also called Validation, is a great place to set the foundation for sourcing your product.
-During validation, you can organize your project and get everything in place for the full sourcing.
+During Validation, you can organize your project and get everything in place for the full sourcing.
 For most projects, this should be the first natural step in starting your sourcing journey or second only to selecting your product idea and developing a product spec sheet.
-This step is also how you calculate the landed costs of an item.
+This step also calculates the landed costs of an item.

 Most of the time, we feel it’s wise to validate the final product specification sheet or when you have a vague idea about a product or a niche a client wishes to tackle.
 Validation allows you to determine if your product can be made, and if so, will it be profitable?

 Validation is NOT full sourcing, but it is a complimentary service done in advance to set the foundation for sourcing later.
-Its purpose is to determine the feasibility of a product and get an early cost analysis.
+Its purpose is to determine a product's feasibility and get an early cost analysis.

 What is Landed Cost?